robertohuertasm/shuttle-env-vars/README.md

  When executing locally, both `folder` and `env_prod` will be ignored and only `env_local` will be used.
 It's **important** to note that `env_local` is a path to a file, not a file name.

+ ### Defaults

+ All the arguments are optional:

+ - *folder*: This is the folder containing your `.env` files.
+It will default to `.env`.
+ - *env_prod*: Filename of the `.env` file you will use in production.
+It will default to `.env`.
+ - *env_local*: File path of the `.env` file you will use in local mode.
+This is an optional parameter and it defaults to `None`.

 ## Ignoring your .env files

 Typically, the `.env` files are not committed to your repository and are ignored.

-That's a good practice but will won't work for Shuttle it won't upload the files that are present in the `.gitignore` file.
+That's a good practice, but won't work for Shuttle as it won't upload the files that are present in the `.gitignore` file.

 To overcome this, you can take a look at the `Caveats` section in [Shuttle Static Folder](https://docs.shuttle.rs/resources/shuttle-static-folder#caveats) because that's precisely what we need to do.